 - Transplants.
 In severe cases of liver or kidney damage, you may need a transplant with a healthy organ.

-Your doctor may change the dosage of a medication or switch you to an entirely different drug.
+Your HCP may change the dosage of a medication or switch you to an entirely different drug.

 Getting any underlying heart conditions under control is the first step.
 That may mean one or a combination of the following:

 - losing weight

 - quitting smoking